SMILEY4/strategy-game/documentation/markdown/technical/api.md

                   "influences": [
                       {
-                          "countryId": "String - the id of the country", "value": "Double - the total amount of influence of the  country on the tile" }
+                          "countryId": "String - the id of the country", "value": "Double - the total amount of influence of the  country on the tile", "sources": [
+                              {
+                                  "cityId": "String - the id of the city", "provinceId": "String - the id of the province", "value": "Double - the amount of influence of the  city on the tile", }
+                          ]
+                      }
                   ],
+                  "owner": {
-                  "ownerCountryId": "String or null - the id of the country owning this tile", "content": [
+                      "countryId": "String or null - the id of the country owning this tile", "provinceId": "String - the id of province this tile belongs to", "cityId": "String - the id of city this tile belongs to", },
+                  "content": [
                       {
                           "type": "marker",